Pointwise control of the linearized Gear-Grimshaw system: Use of one control

+\begin{proof} The two cases being analogous, we only consider (i).
 We have already shown the necessity of the condition \eqref{610}.
 It remains to prove the null controllability of all initial data $(u_0,v_0)$ belonging to the closed linear subspace

-Now we repeat the proof of Theorem \ref{t41} by modifying the definition of the operator $\Lambda$: in \eqref{43} and \eqref{44} we change $g=-\psi(\cdot,x_0)$ to $0$.
+For this we repeat the proof of Theorem \ref{t41} by modifying the definition of the operator $\Lambda$: in \eqref{43} and \eqref{44} we change $g=-\psi(\cdot,x_0)$ to $0$.
 We obtain a continuous linear map $\Lambda:\tilde H\to\tilde H$, and the hypotheses of the Lax--Milgram theorem are satisfied by Theorem \ref{t62}. \end{proof}

 \begin{remark} It follows from Theorem \ref{t62} that the value $T_0$ is optimal for the validity of Corollary \ref{c63} and Theorem \ref{t64}. \end{remark}